 We consider the monoidal signature $\sign \defeq \mathcal{F} \cup \mathcal{P} \cup \bar{\mathcal{P}}$ where $\bar{\mathcal{P}}$ is as in Example \ref{ex:kat}.
 The set of axioms $\basicR$ contains, for all $f\colon U \to A$ in $\mathcal{F}$, the axioms in \eqref{eq:deterministic-total} and, for each $R\colon U \to \uno$ in $\mathcal{P}$, those in \eqref{eq:axioms-predicates}.
 These force any model of the kc-theory $(\sign, \basicR)$ in $\Rel$ to interpret symbols in $\mathcal{F}$ as functions and $\bar{P}$ as the complement of $P$.
 One may add to $\basicR$ other axioms, e.g., those of $\mathbb{P}$ in Section \ref{sec:peano}.

 We consider terms generated by the following grammar

 where $f\in \mathcal{F}$, $R\in \mathcal{P}$ and $x$ is taken from a fixed set of variables.
-As usual, $e$ are expressions, $P$ predicates and $C$ commands.
+As usual, $e$ are expressions, $P$ are predicates, and $C$ are commands.
 Negation of predicates can be expressed as in \eqref{eq:neg}.
-In order to encode terms into diagrams, we need to make copying and discarding of variables explicit; we thus define a simple type systems with judgement of the form
+In order to encode terms into diagrams, we need to make copying and discarding of variables explicit; we thus define a simple type system with judgement of the form